ThalesGroup/CipherTrust_Application_Protection/pkcs11/C/README.md

 3. Within the Solution Explorer of Visual Studio, right click on Solution 'PKCS11' and then select Build Solution.

 ### Linux

+If you have an older gcc or another C compiler, you may need to obtain libstdc++.so and possibly libgcc_s.so.

 After successfully compiling the source code for CADP for C PKCS11 in Linux, the executables files will be added to the C directory.